dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-algorithm to understand and explain, yet during its existence and use there have been multiple attacks and refinements, such as adding requirements to how padding and keys are chosen, and implementation issues such as cross-protocol attacks (e.g., component message forgeries).
+algorithm to understand and explain, yet during its existence and use there have been multiple attacks and refinements, such as adding requirements to how padding and keys are chosen, and implementation issues such as cross-protocol attacks (e.g., component algorithm forgeries).
 Thus, even in a relatively simple algorithm subtleties and caveats on implementation and use can arise over time.
 Given the complexity of next generation algorithms, the chance of such discoveries and caveats needs to